Shopify/tapioca/README.md

 You can use the command `tapioca require` to auto-populate the `sorbet/tapioca/require.rb` file with all the requires found in your application.
 Once the file generated, you should review it, remove all unnecessary requires and commit it.

+`tapioca` supports stronger/stricter type generation if class extends `StrongTypeGenerataion` module. `StrongTypeGenerataion` module does not allow the object to be initialize with a bad state by checking each non_nilable attribute to ensure they are not nil. `tapioca`  ActiveRecordColumns RBI generator allows for more strict type signature if the object class extend `StrongTypeGenerataion` by generating sig with exact defined type instead of T.untyped.

 ## How does tapioca compare to "srb rbi gems" ?

 [Please see the detailed answer on our wiki](https://github.com/Shopify/tapioca/wiki/How-does-tapioca-compare-to-%22srb-rbi-gems%22-%3F)